 In 2016, Council launched the DrainWise Wastewater Discharge Reduction Plan [PDF, 1.6 MB]

 The DrainWise team is working hard to reduce wastewater overflows onto private properties and into our city rivers.

-The DrainWise programme consists of a number of projects and tasks, check them out below!
+The DrainWise programme consists of a number of projects and tasks.

 Wastewater network upgrades & renewals